-Very limited evidence is presented to validate the HPMs, and the addition of validation results, either directly or by reference, into the model documentation would support the application of the HPMs.
-For example, there is no evidence that hydrology of the agricultural areas in south Miami-Dade county can be accurately described by any of the included HPMs.
+Very limited evidence is presented to validate the documented HPMs.
+For example, there is no evidence that the hydrology of agricultural areas in south Miami-Dade County can be described accurately by any of the HPMs identified in the RSM documentation.
+Addition of validation results, either directly or by reference, into the model documentation would justify application of the HPMs.

-The validity of the HPMs should be assessed by conducting more studies like Chin and Patterson (2004) at various locations within the RSM coverage area.
-Such studies address the quantitative relationships between hydrologic variables, and these relationships can either be included as new HPMs or fitted to existing HPMs.
+The validity of the HPMs should be assessed by conducting more studies like Chin and Patterson (2004) at various locations within the RSM application to South Florida.
+Such studies address the quantitative relationships between hydrologic variables and these relationships can be included either as new HPMs or adapted to existing HPMs.